 Kids’ adventures in saving should start early and happen often.
 Encourage kids to explore the wild world of saving and see just how far their imagination takes them.

-Early money lessons often stick with your child as they grow into adults.
+Early money lessons often stick with your children as they grow into adults.
 For young children learning to count, start with coins and small bills.
 Encourage them to put their money in a piggy bank, wallet or any available container.
-These money moments make them familiar with the difference between pennies, nickels, dimes, quarters and bill denominations.
+Once the container is full, visit a Credit Union branch to deposit their change in a no-fee Coin Sorter.
 Elementary school-aged kids may not yet understand the true value of saving, but you’re helping them build a foundation for accumulating wealth.

 Another teachable moment is to listen to what your child has to say about spending and saving money.
 For instance, our “Kids Talk” video is a candid and humorous look at how youth relate to money.
 Use the video as a starting point to share your family values and insights about finances with your children.